ethereum/portal-website/pages/resources/tutorials/query-block-fluffy.md

 Fluffy implements a subset of the standard Ethereum JSON RPC methods, including `eth_getBlockByHash`.
 This will return block body data in human-readable form given a block hash.

 Ethereum clients serve these requests by querying their own local copy of the Ethereum blockchain data.
-However, portal clients do not have local Ethereum data to query.
+However, Portal clients do not have local Ethereum data to query.
 This means the request is routed through a set of Portal Network specific methods that relay the query to other nodes on the network.
 In this case, to serve the `eth_getBlockByhash` request the client is doing multiple `portal_historyRecursiveFindContent` calls to search the network for the block header and the block body.

 The request has the following general structure: